14 July Revolution: Building to a crisis

-14 July revolution
+The coup

 On 14 July 1958, a group that identified as the Free Officers, a secret military group led by Brigadier Abd al-Karim Qasim, overthrew the monarchy.
 This group was markedly Pan-Arab in character.
 King Faisal II, Prince Abd al-Ilah, and Nuri al-Said were all killed.

-The Free Officers were inspired by and modelled after the Egyptian Free Officers who overthrew the Egyptian Monarchy in 1952.
+The Free Officers were inspired by and modelled after the Egyptian Free Officers who overthrew the Egyptian monarchy in 1952.
 They represented all parties and cut across political factions.
-Qasim was a member of the generation that had launched the revolution in Egypt, and had grown up in an era where radicalism and Pan-Arabism were circulating in schools, including high schools and military academies.
+Qasim was a member of the generation that had launched the revolution in Egypt, and had grown up in an era where radicalism and pan-Arabism were circulating in schools, including high schools and military academies.
 As a group, most of the Free Officers were Sunni Arabs who came from a modern middle class.
 The Free Officers were inspired by a number of events in the Middle East the decade before 1952.
-The 1948 War against Israel was an experience that intensified the Egyptian Free Officers' sense of duty.
-They understood their mission as deposing the corrupt regimes that weakened a unified Arab nation and thrown their countries into distress.
+The 1948 war against Israel was an experience that intensified the Egyptian Free Officers' sense of duty.
+They understood their mission as deposing the corrupt regimes that had weakened a unified Arab nation and thrown their countries into distress.
 The success of the Free Officers in overthrowing the Egyptian monarchy and seizing power in 1952 made Nasser a source of inspiration too.

-The Iraqi Free Officer group was an underground organization and much of the planning and timing rested in the hands of Qasim and his associate, Colonel Abdul Salam Arif.
+The Iraqi Free Officer group was an underground organization, and much of the planning and timing rested in the hands of Qasim and his associate, Colonel Abdul Salam Arif.
 The Free Officers sought to ensure Nasser's support and the assistance of the UAR to implement the revolt because they feared the members of the Baghdad Pact would subsequently overthrow the Free Officers as a reaction to the coup.
 Nasser only offered moral support, whose material significance remained vague, so Egypt had no practical role in the Iraqi revolution.

 The dispatching of Iraqi army units to Jordan played into the hands of two of the key members of the Iraqi Free Officers movement: Arif and the movement's leader, Qasim.
 The Iraqi 19th and 20th Brigades of the 3rd Division (Iraq) (the former under Qasim's command and the latter including Arif's battalion) were dispatched to march to Jordan, along a route that passed Baghdad.
-The opportunity for a coup was thus presented to and seized upon by the conspirators.
+The opportunity for a coup was seized upon by the conspirators.

-Arif marched on Baghdad with the 20th Brigade and seized control of the capital (with the help of Colonel Abd al-Latif al-Darraji) while Qasim remained in reserve with the 19th at Jalawla.
+Arif marched on Baghdad with the 20th Brigade and seized control of the capital, with the help of Colonel Abd al-Latif al-Darraji, while Qasim remained in reserve with the 19th at Jalawla.